Introduction to the village

 As the Hebden Trust Lords shared the mineral royalties, the mines brought prosperity which gave rise to the remodelling and redevelopment of much of the village.
 Green Terrace, which includes the old post office, was built in the 1870s, and Main Street was transformed from a back lane into the high street.
 The village school, with working clock and bell tower, was built by the community in 1874, and the stone-built Ibbotson Institute, now the community hall, was completed in 1903.

 The coming of the Yorkshire Dales Railway to Threshfield in 1902 opened up Hebden as a destination for day visitors and holiday makers.
 A purpose-built timber guest house was opened in 1909 at the south end of the village by the Co-operative Holiday Association.
 It passed into private hands in 1960, and continued as a holiday centre until 1990, mainly catering for school parties.
 It was demolished in 2016 and replaced with a private residence.
+The influx of visitors saw the creation of Hargreaves Coaches to cater for their needs.
+Originally founded by Robert Hargreaves, it was taken over by his sons following his death in 1919.
+Longthornes of Hebden haulage company was started in 1928 by Herbert Longthorne.

 The census data

 The official transcripts of the Hebden census forms are often pretty poor, and so they have been transcribed from scratch.
 Where the hand-written forms have been difficult to read, the data has been cross-checked with that from other years, and gazetteers have been used to check place names when necessary.
 Some place name spelling errors have been corrected, but archaic versions of modern names have been retained.
 Some errors will inevitably have been introduced, and the author will be happy to hear of them.
-Images of the individual census pages are available online at a small cost from a number of companies.
+Images of the individual census pages can be inspected online at a small cost from a number of companies.

 The census statistics